 01/2012.
 Epicutaneous immunotherapy

 The clinical trial, placebo-controlled double-blind study, was aimed to optimize treatment dose and to demonstrate the efficacy and safety of epicutaneous immunotherapy.
 The study, that was performed by the University Hospital of Zürich (Switzerland), shows a dose-dependent response and concludes that epicutaneous allergen immunotherapy is convenient, safe and efficacious treatment for IgE-mediated allergies.
+The allergen extracts (MG51 6-grasses) used in the study were supplied by INMUNOTEK.

 Epicutaneous allergen-specific immunotherapy ameliorates grass pollen–induced rhinoconjunctivitis: A double-blind, placebo-controlled dose escalation study